-This project consists of monitoring and evaluation activities that critically examine actual and hypothetical policy and environmental interventions designed to halt and eventually reverse the childhood obesity epidemic in the U.S. It includes the application of mathematical and statistical models to understand and forecast the future of the obesity epidemic, including out “energy gap” model, trend prediction models, and microsimulation model or energy balance in growth.
+This project consisted of monitoring and evaluation activities that critically examined actual and hypothetical policy and environmental interventions designed to halt and eventually reverse the childhood obesity epidemic in the U.S. It included the application of mathematical and statistical models to understand and forecast the future of the obesity epidemic, including our “energy gap” model, trend prediction models, and microsimulation model for energy balance in growth.

-This project is a collaboration between the HPRC, Columbia University, and Deakin University in Australia to identify cost-effective options for childhood obesity interventions.
-It builds on the work of our Australian partners, who used the best available evidence to calculate health impacts in terms of body mass index and disability-adjusted life years saved.
-Applying the ACE-Obesity framework to the U.S. is one aim of Monitoring and Evaluating Childhood Obesity Interventions.
+The Assessing Cost Effectiveness (ACE) Obesity America project was a collaboration between the HPRC, Columbia University, and Deakin University in Australia to identify cost-effective options for childhood obesity interventions.
+It built upon the work of our Australian partners, who used the best available evidence to calculate health impacts in terms of body mass index and disability-adjusted life years saved.

 This project documents economic investment in communities through the federal Safe Routes to School (SRTS) program and examines the distribution of funds across diverse areas.
-We develop measures of successful SRTS economic investment and project implementation in low-resource communities based on stated objectives of the SRTS program.
-We aim to inform policies to support equitable, comprehensive SRTS programs and safe, active environments for youth.
+We developed measures of successful SRTS economic investment and project implementation in low-resource communities based on stated objectives of the SRTS program.
+The project aimed to inform policies to support equitable, comprehensive SRTS programs and safe, active environments for youth.

-NOPREN is a thematic research network of the CDC’s Prevention Research Center Program.
+The Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) is a thematic research network of the CDC’s Prevention Research Center Program.
 Its mission is to conduct transdisciplinary nutrition- and obesity-related policy research and evaluation.
-The work of NOPREN members will help foster understanding of the effectiveness of policies related to preventing childhood obesity through improved access to affordable, healthy foods and beverages in a variety of settings, such as communities, worksites, and schools.
+The work of NOPREN members help to foster understanding of the effectiveness of policies related to preventing childhood obesity through improved access to affordable, healthy foods and beverages in a variety of settings, such as communities, worksites, and schools.

-COMnet is a project to connect leading childhood obesity modelers.
-Groups use a variety of statistical models to study trends in obesity and the impact of various causes of the epidemic in multiple countries.
-The team from Harvard and Columbia Universities has focused on modeling changes in obesity rates in the U.S. and has estimated the “energy gap” responsible for changes in weight distribution among children and teens.
+The Collaborative Obesity Modeling Network (COMnet) was a project to connect leading childhood obesity modelers.
+Groups used a variety of statistical models to study trends in obesity and the impact of various causes of the epidemic in multiple countries.
+The team from Harvard and Columbia Universities focused on modeling changes in obesity rates in the U.S. and estimated the “energy gap” responsible for changes in weight distribution among children and teens.